About the college

 All bedrooms and bathrooms are cleaned once a week by the college's cleaners.

 Further information about accommodation at St Antony's College is available on the college website.

 Allocation of college accommodation

 The college aims to accommodate as many new student as possible in its rooms.
-However, as demand for college accommodation is high, an accommodation ballot is held in July each year.
+However, as demand for college accommodation is high, an accommodation ballot is held each July.
 Applicants can express a number of preferences for room types when they apply for college accommodation.
 If the first choice of room is not available, applicants may be offered an alternative grade of room.

-As the college receives more applications for rooms then it has rooms available, rooms are allocated in the following order of priority:
+As the college receives more applications for rooms than it has rooms available, rooms are allocated in the following order of priority:

 - Students with a disability that impacts on their living needs

 - Students awarded a St Antony's College scholarship